josephabreu01/Acme/README.md

  I used Visual Studio Code to program

-To run de program I used a local server, I used Live Server, you can install it in the extensions tab and search for LiveServer
+To run de program I used a local server, I used Live Server

 ## App